Big Tobacco Bashing

 - When you smoke the nicotine actually changes the brain – that’s why quitting is so hard.

-Dr Farber: ‘This is the first time tobacco companies are acknowledging the truth to the general public: tobacco is a product that is hightly addictive and as a direct consequence of its design, kills people when used exactly as intended.’
+Dr Farber also says: ‘This is the first time tobacco companies are acknowledging the truth to the general public: tobacco is a product that is hightly addictive and as a direct consequence of its design, kills people when used exactly as intended.’

 Give him a big hand for pointing out the obvious.

-The origin of this dates back to 2006 when the US District Court of Columbia found that several major cigarette manufacturers were guilty of racketeering and misleading the public; publication of these statements was part of the punishment imposed on them.
+The origin of this dates back to 2006 when the US District Court of Columbia found that several major cigarette manufacturers were guilty of racketeering and misleading the public, and publication of these statements was part of the punishment imposed on them.

 The cigarette companies resisted this measure because, as they not unreasonably pointed out, they didn’t want to have to brand themselves as liars – even though they are.